To provide the basis for the modeling, implementation, analysis and manipulation of relational databases.

 McGraw Hill, 2019

-- After each class the sldes and exercises will be made available online in CLIP.
+- After each class, the slides will be made available online in CLIP.

 - A Guide to the SQL Standard (4th Ed)